-However, I recently tried making cookies based on a recipe I found off of a box of cake mix and they taste great!
+However, I recently tried making cake mix cookies, and they taste great!
 Just like from scratch, but without all the work because all of the dry ingredients are in the mix.
 The total time to make these cake mix cookies, including prep and baking time, is less than 30 minutes!

-If I hadn’t made them myself, I wouldn’t guess they were made with cake mix.
-They are chewy and have a great chocolate flavor.
+If I hadn’t made them myself, I wouldn’t guess these chocolate cookies were made with cake mix.
+They are soft and chewy with have a great chocolate flavor.

 Easy Chocolate Cake Mix Cookies

 - For the chocolate cake mix, I recommend buying a brand that has pudding mix included.
 Both Pillsbury and Betty Crocker make this type.

 - Chocolate chips – You could also try white chocolate chips, butterscotch chips, or peanut butter chips to change up the flavor.

 How to Make Cake Mix Cookies

 Just mix all of the ingredients in a bowl – that’s all you have to do to make the cookie dough.